fusion-git/Nuxt-3---Store/README.md

 # Nuxt 3 - Fusion store

-This project run in a Node enviroment, if you don't have already insalled on your machine [Node Js](https://nodejs.org/en).
+This project run in a Node environment, if you don't have already installed on your machine [Node Js](https://nodejs.org/en).
 Version used for this project 20.17.0 LTS. <br /> <br />

 For setup open the terminal and run the fallowing commands: